Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 Modifying Permissions Later

 Need to add or remove permissions?
-Just edit the ClusterRole — no cert changes needed.
+Edit the ClusterRole — no cert changes needed.
 The cert handles authentication, the ClusterRole handles authorization.
 They’re completely independent.

 kubectl edit clusterrole admin-role